swmannepalli/AzureSynapseAnalyticsWorkshop/05-power-bi-integration.md

 **Important**:

 In the tasks below, you will be asked to enter a unique identifier in several places.
 You can find your unique identifier by looking at the username you were provided for logging into the Azure portal.
-Your username is in the format `odl_user_UNIQUEID@msazurelabs.onmicrosoft.com`, where the _UNIQUEID_ component looks like `206184`, `206137`, or `205349`, as examples.
+Your username and password is the Azure portal credentials.

 Please locate this value and note it for the steps below.